History In Ink® Historical Autographs

 It was around the Ferdinand Magellan’s dining table, for example, that Truman and his staff played poker with former British Prime Minister Winston Churchill on their way to Fulton, Missouri, where Churchill delivered his famous “Iron Curtain” speech on March 6, 1946.
 Churchill bragged so much about his poker prowess that Truman was concerned about American honor.
 After Churchill continually lost for over an hour, though, Truman told his staff during a break that they should let up on him.
 Truman’s military aide and court jester Harry Vaughan protested.
 “But Boss,” he argued, “this guy’s a pigeon.
 If you want us to play our best poker for the nation’s honor, we’ll have this guy’s pants before the evening is over.”

 The Ferdinand Magellan was the site of much greater political lore two years later as Truman scored the biggest upset in American political history.
-He logged several thousand miles onboard as he barnstormed the country, giving ’em hell, as some said, in speeches from the car’s rear platform during the fabled Whistle Stop presidential campaign of 1948.
+He logged several thousand miles on board as he barnstormed the country, giving ’em hell, as some said, in speeches from the car’s rear platform during the fabled Whistle Stop presidential campaign of 1948.

 It was an election that really no one, except Truman himself, thought he would win.
 Late in the campaign, Newsweek reported that the nation’s top 50 political pundits unanimously predicted that Republican Thomas Dewey would win.
 After one campaign stop, Truman aide Clark Clifford tried to sneak aboard the train without Truman noticing that he had a copy of the magazine.
 Truman saw him and told him to disregard the poll.
 “I know every one of those fifty fellows,” he said, “and not one of them has enough sense to pound sand into a rathole.”

 The Ferdinand Magellan was also the site of the most memorable photograph of Truman.
-On November 4, 1948, two days after his reelection, Truman stopped at Union Station in St. Louis on his way back to Washington from his home in Independence, Missouri.
-Someone handed him a copy of the Chicago Tribune, a newspaper that he detested.
+On November 4, 1948, two days after his election, Truman stopped at Union Station in St. Louis on his way back to Washington from his home in Independence, Missouri.
+Someone handed him a copy of the Chicago Daily Tribune, a newspaper that he detested.
 A beaming Truman displayed the Tribune with its banner headline screaming “DEWEY DEFEATS TRUMAN.”

 Experiencing this railroad car was like stepping into history.
 In the dining room, my fingertips felt the smooth mahogany table at which Truman and Churchill sat.
 I stood in the rear observation lounge where Truman calmly reassured Clifford.
 On the rear platform, emblazoned with the presidential seal in brass, I could almost hear Truman pouring it on the Do-Nothing 80th Congress and see him gleefully gig the Tribune.